Chochosan1/VendingMachine/README.md

 * 1
 * 2

-The used currently is BGN.
+The used currency is BGN.